AlbumShuffler/Generator/README.md

 2. location of the artist details
 3. location of the albums for each artist/playlist

 The location may either be files or https urls.
 File paths need to be prefixed with `file://` (e.g. `file:///path/to/my/files/${artistId}/albums`).
-For 2. & 3. all occurances of the string `${artistId}` will be replaced by proper artist ids.
+For 2. & 3. all occurrences of the string `${artistId}` will be replaced by proper artist ids.

 There are two ways to configure the generator: by using a config file or environment variables.